abikg71/Personal-Loan-Calculator/README.md

 # Personal-Loan-Calculator
 The program calculates monthly payment on the loan.
-It prints our montly payment and total interest payment for the duration of loan rounded to its nearest integer.
+It prints our monthly payment and total interest payment for the duration of loan rounded to its nearest integer.
 The program assumes that all inputs are valid.

 Example Input: